RelationalAI/ChunkedCSV.jl/README.md

 # Hi there!
 We're at start row: 5, nrows: 1 in this chunk
 ```

+## Notable differences to other CSV parsers

+When compared to established packages like [`CSV.jl`](https://github.com/JuliaData/CSV.jl), our package has a few notable differences:
+* We don't do any type inference for column types, so the user has to provide a schema.
+Otherwise, all columns will be parsed as `String`s.
+* We don't give you back any table-like object.
+Instead all, results are only temporarily available in the `consume!` method of the `AbstractConsumeContext` you provide.
+You could use this to build a table-like object inside of the context object, but we don't do it for you.

 ## Advanced usage

 ### Learning the schema before creating an `AbstractConsumeContext`

 Sometimes, one needs to know the schema that will used to parse the file before creating a consume context.
 For this reason we split the `parse_file` function into two parts.
 First, we provide a `setup_parser` function which has similar interface as `parse_file` above, but doesn't require any consume context and doesn't do any parsing.
 It will validate user input, ingest enough data chunks to reach the first valid row in the input, and then examine the first row to ensure we have a valid header and schema.
 It will then return multiple objects:
 ```julia
 (should_close, parsing_ctx, chunking_ctx, lexer) = setup_parser(input, schema; kwargs...)
 ```